WeCanCodeIT/CSlides/src/fundamentals/for-loops/index.md

 ## For loops and data structures

-- One of the many taskes we can perform with a for loop, is iterating a data structure.
+- One of the many tasks we can perform with a for loop is iterating through a data structure.

 - We will focus primarily on the array, but almost any data structure could be used.

-- Lets take our code from Hello World, and integrate a for loop as we did with the do and do while loops.
+- Let's take our code from Hello World, and integrate a for loop as we did with the do and do while loops.

 - Volunteer time

-- Before we get started comment out our last for loop example in part fourteen
+- Before we get started, comment out our last for loop example in part fourteen.

 !SLIDE

 - We are going to enter the values for the foodAmount array, then print them using a for loop.

-- Because we decalred and initialized the foodAmout array with values, we will be replacing these values.
+- Because we declared and initialized the foodAmount array with values, we will be replacing these values.

 - Knowing what we are entering values for would be helpful as well.
 Uncomment the code which declares and enters values for the <mark>foodList</mark> array.